-Figure 11: Financial remedy disposal types, October to December 2015
+Figure 12: Financial remedy disposal types, January to March 2016

 Section 6 - Domestic violence remedy orders

 A range of people can apply to the court for a domestic violence remedy order: spouses, cohabitants, ex-cohabitants, those who live or have lived in the same household (other than by reason of one of them being the other's employee, tenant, lodger or boarder), certain relatives (for example, parents, grandparents, in-laws, brothers, sisters), and those who have agreed to marry one another.

 Two types of order can be granted:

-- a non-molestation order, which can either prohibit particular behaviour or general molestation by someone who has previously been violent towards the applicant and/or any relevant children; and, - an occupation order, which can define or regulate rights of occupation of the home by the parties involved.

-Figure 12: Applications for domestic violence remedy orders, January to March 2008 to October to December 2015
+- a non-molestation order, which can either prohibit particular behaviour or general molestation by someone who has previously been violent towards the applicant and/or any relevant children, - an occupation order, which can define or regulate rights of occupation of the home by the parties involved.
+Figure 13: Applications for domestic violence remedy orders, January to March 2008 to January to March 2016

-As shown in Figure 12, since 2011 the number of occupation applications is showing a fairly steady trend, whilst the trend in the number of non-molestation applications was generally upward although is now showing signs of stabilising over the most recent quarters.

-Section 7 - Forced Marriage Protection Orders

-The Forced Marriage (Civil Protection) Act 2007 came into force on 25 November 2008.
+As shown in Figure 13, since 2011 the number of occupation applications remained fairly steady, whilst for non-molestation applications there was a general increasing trend to the end of 2013.
+Over the last year, the number of non-molestation applications has remained around 4,600.
+(Table 12) Section 7 - Forced Marriage Protection Orders The Forced Marriage (Civil Protection) Act 2007 came into force on 25 November 2008.
 The Act amended Part IV of the Family Law Act to enable 15 designated courts to make Forced Marriage Protection Orders (FMPOs) to prevent forced marriages from occurring and to offer protection to victims who might have already been forced into a marriage.
 The number of applications and orders made for FMPOs is very small.
-In October to December 2015, there were 70 applications and 51 orders made (Table 13).
+Consequently, as Figure 14 shows, numbers fluctuate each quarter but overall there has been an increasing trend since their introduction in 2008.
+In January to March 2016, there were 51 applications and 49 orders made (Table 13).
 The Anti-social Behaviour, Crime and Policing Act 2014 came into force on 16 June 2014 and made it an offence to force a person to marry against their will, or to breach a FMPO, such that courts can no longer attach a power of arrest to an FMPO.

-Figure 13: Applications and disposals of Forced Marriage Protection Orders, November 2008 to October to December 2015
+Figure 14: Applications and disposals of Forced Marriage Protection Orders, November 2008 to January to March 2016

-Section 8 - Female Genital Mutilation Protection Orders

-Female Genital Mutilation Protection Orders (FGMPOs) are intended to safeguard girls who are at risk of FGM at home or abroad, or who are survivors.
-They came into effect on 17 July 2015, and figures for these orders are presented in this bulletin for the second time (Table 14).

-In October to December 2015, there were 19 applications and 14 orders made for FGMPOs.
-In total there have been 47 applications and 32 orders made since their introduction.
+Section 8 - Female Genital Mutilation Protection Orders Female Genital Mutilation Protection Orders (FGMPOs) are intended to safeguard girls who are at risk of FGM at home or abroad, or who are survivors.
+They came into effect on 17 July 2015, and quarterly figures for these orders are presented in this bulletin for the third time (Table 14).
+In January to March 2016, there were 13 applications and 14 orders made for FGMPOs.
+In total, there have been 60 applications and 46 orders made since their introduction up to the end of March 2016.